 There’s absolutely nothing to lose when you complete a FAFSA form, even if you don’t think you’ll qualify for any aid.

-FAFSA also puts you in consideration for state aid programs — although eligibility and submission deadline may differ by state.
+FAFSA also puts you in consideration for state aid programs — although eligibility and submission deadline may differ from state to state.

 To submit your FAFSA, you have four (4) options: mobile, online, PDF and paper.